CLI commands

 Normally the output is the list of the metrics calculated across documents.

-option is given, the metrics are
+If --results-file <FILENAME> option is given, the metrics are

 calculated separately for each subject, and written to the given file.